OUR APPLICATION DEADLINE HAS BEEN EXTENDED TO JUNE 29, 2017

-During this time, students are evaluated on four main elements: Sight Reading, Improvisation, Overall Musicianship, and Performance of a Standard Tune:
+Live auditions focus on four main elements: Sight Reading, Improvisation, Overall Musicianship, and Performance of a Standard Tune:

 - Sight Reading – age/level appropriate music will be placed in front of students to sight read.
 Sight reading is the ability to perform unfamiliar music that has not been rehearsed by simply reading it for the first time.

 - Improvisation – students will be asked to demonstrate jazz improvisational abilities over basic tune structures, such as Blues changes, or Rhythm changes, or other chord progressions a student might be comfortable with.
 Drummers will be asked to interchange time feels with solos as requested: i.e. four bars time, four bars solo.
 Eight bars time, eight bars solo, etc. Refer also to item #4 below for Drummers.
 Please note that the summer jazz camp caters to beginning and experienced improvisers, alike.
 Any demonstrated level of improvisation is acceptable, including no ability or experience.

 - Overall Musicianship – instructors will evaluate each students’ overall ability on an individual basis and take into consideration areas each may excel in more than others.
 Placement and rankings, therefore, may be influenced by these observations and the jazz faculty reserves the right to place and rank students as they deem best.